 Division 1 — Preliminary

-42. Outline
+42. Outline of this Part

 (1) This Part provides for the making of regulations prescribing a code of practice for fair dealing between a particular class of suppliers and consumers, or by a particular class of persons in relation to consumers.